ducphan122/spring-food-ordering-system/documentation/Outbox.md

 - Status changes are atomic within transactions

 3. **Outbox Message Lifecycle**:
-- Created with outboxStatus STARTED
+Stage1
+- An order is created, saved to database, and an outbox message is also created with outboxStatus STARTED, it has the OrderEventPayload as payload string.
+This outbox Message is saved in payment_outbox table.
-- Every 10 seconds, PaymentOutboxScheduler will pick up the message with outboxStatus STARTED + SagaStatus STARTED or COMPENSATING (we dont explain this in this scenario) and update the SagaStatus to PROCESSING, then the event is published
+- Every 10 seconds, the PaymentOutboxScheduler will read the outbox table and pick up the message that has outboxStatus STARTED + SagaStatus STARTED (translate to OrderPending) + SagaStatus COMPENSATING (we dont explain this in this scenario).
+It then called the publish method via interface PaymentRequestMessagePublisher, passing in the outboxMessage and a callback method to update the outboxStatus of OrderPaymentOutboxMessage in payment_outbox table.
-- Then in payment-service, ...
-- After payment is completed, the payment-service will update the outboxStatus to COMPLETED, then PaymentResponseAvroModel is published
+- OrderPaymentEventKafkaPublisher is implementation of PaymentRequestMessagePublisher, it will get the OrderPaymentEventPayload from outboxMessage, then convert it to PaymentRequestAvroModel, then publish it to the payment-request topic, it will also pass the callback method to update the outboxStatus of OrderPaymentOutboxMessage in payment_outbox table.
+- If the message is published successfully, Kafka will call the callback method via KafkaMessageHelper, and use this callback to update the outboxStatus of OrderPaymentOutboxMessage in payment_outbox table to COMPLETED.
+If the message is not published successfully, the callback will update the outboxStatus to FAILED.
+Remember that the SagaStatus is STARTED.
+This will be needed in stage 3

+Stage2
+- Then in payment-service, we have PaymentRequestKafkaListener to listen for the message from payment-request topic.
+Based on the paymentOrderStatus in PaymentRequestAvroModel, it will call paymentRequestMessageListener completePayment or cancelPayment method (in this scenario we will focus on completePayment).
+If we have multiple implentations of paymentRequestMessageListener, we can use the @Qualifier to specify which one to use.
+- paymentRequestMessageListener is the interface defined in ports/input.
+It has an implementation PaymentRequestMessageListenerImpl.
+The completePayment method will use PaymentRequestHelper in domain-service to persist the payment.
+After running business logic, it will use OrderOutboxHelper->OrderOutboxRepository interface->OrderOutboxRepositoryImpl (in dataacess adapter)->OrderOutboxJpaRepository (@Repository) to save this outboxmessage in order-outbox table with outboxStatus STARTED, paymentStatus is COMPLETED
+- Then the OrderOutboxScheduler will every 10 seconds pick up OrderOutboxMessage that has outboxStatus STARTED, and publish it to the message bus using paymentResponseMessagePublisher.
+It pass in the outboxMessage and a callback method to update the outboxStatus of OrderOutboxMessage in order-outbox table.
+- the PaymentEventKafkaPublisher (implementation of paymentResponseMessagePublisher) will convert the OrderOutboxMessage to PaymentResponseAvroModel, then publish it to the payment-response topic, pass the outBoxCallback to KafkaCallback
+- if the message is published successfully, Kafka will call the callback method via KafkaMessageHelper, and use this callback to update the outboxStatus of OrderOutboxMessage in order-outbox table to COMPLETED.
+If the message is not published successfully, the callback will update the outboxStatus to FAILED.

+Stage3
-- In order-service, the PaymentResponseKafkaListener will listen for the message and decide based on paymentStatus.
-  - If payment is PAID, it will call paymentCompleted method in PaymentResponseMessageListener, which is in ports/input/message/listener/payment
-  - If payment is CANCELLED, it will call paymentCancelled method.
-Here we dont discuss this
+- Then in order-service, the PaymentResponseKafkaListener will listen for the message and decide based on paymentStatus. if paymentStatus is COMPLETED, it will call paymentCompleted method in PaymentResponseMessageListener, which is in ports/input/message/listener/payment.
+If paymentStatus is CANCELLED or FAILED, it will call paymentCancelled method.
+- In paymentCompleted, it will delegate to orderPaymentSaga to process, passing paymentResponse as parameter.
+This paymentResponse has sagaId and PaymentStatus
-- In paymentCompleted, it will first get the outBoxmessage that has sagaStatus as STARTED (in this stage the outBoxStatus is already set COMPLETED by payment-service), then it will using domain service to set the order to PAID, then update the sagaStatus to PROCESSING.
-Then it will save this outBoxmessage in both payment-outbox and approval-outbox tables.
-It saves to approval-outbox to prepare for the next step in saga (restaurant approval).
-The sagaStatus of payment-outbox will be updated to SUCCEEDED by OrderApprovalSaga.
+- orderPaymentSaga will first get the OrderPaymentOutboxMessage that has sagaId and sagaStatus as STARTED (in this stage the outBoxStatus is already set COMPLETED in stage1 by Kafkacallback, the outBoxStatus will indicates if the outbux message is waiting to be picked up (STARTED) or is sent successfully by kafka (COMPLETED) or failed (FAILED)).
+The reason why we need to check sagaStatus is STARTED is because we want to make sure the message is not processed twice.
--

-This approach ensures that even if the same operation is attempted multiple times (due to retries or system issues), it will only be processed once, maintaining data consistency
+- orderPaymentSaga will then run business logic to order and then get the sagaStatus of PROCESSING (translate to OrderPaid)
+  - at this point, there is optimistic lock
+  - it then save the updated OrderPaymentOutboxMessage in payment-outbox table with sagaStatus PROCESSING, orderStatus PAID, processedAt as current time.
+The outBoxStatus is still COMPLETED so no need to update it.
+  - it then also saves a OrderApprovalOutboxMessage in restaurant-approval-outbox table.
+This OrderApprovalOutboxMessage has the same sagaId as the OrderPaymentOutboxMessage.
+It has sagaStatus as PROCESSING, and outboxStatus as STARTED.

+## Concurrency Strategy
+- Optimistic locking via JPA version field.
+- Unique constraint to prevent duplicate payments.
+This is achieved by creating unique index.
+See init-schema.sql of all outbox tables, there is always a unique index
+- In oder-service/OrdePaymentSage, we have both optimistic locking and unique constraint.
+Optimistic locking is used for concurrent get and update of an existing database record.
+- In payment-service, we dont use saga because this is at the end of chain, we only to need process the payment for order Pending or Cancelled.
+So in payment-service, the main logic happens at PaymentRequestHelper.persistPayment, we only need to check if we have already processed the payment for the same sagaId (in case we assume order-service failed to process the paymentResponse), if yes, we just publish the message again, if no, we process the payment and then save OrderOutboxMessage, we dont actually get the OrderOutboxMessage or update it.
+So in this case, we dont actually have optimistic locking.
+Therefore, we only have unique constraint to prevent duplicate payments (via unique index)

-## Optimistic Locking in Concurrent Saga Processing
+### Optimistic Locking in Concurrent Saga Processing
 **Key Challenges**
 - Multiple threads potentially processing the same saga simultaneously
 - Risk of double updates to database records